greatgodme/Story-Generator/README.md

 # Story-Generator
-This project is a story generator that uses the markovify library to generate text based on a provided input corpus.
+This project is a story generator that uses the markovify library to generate text based on a provided input file.

 # Installation